That's the only way to describe the Four Wheel Drive Truck Pull event at the Wayne County Fair.

 He said there will likely be 50 or 60 trucks entered in the competition.

 Popular with the fans is the modified divisions, which feature trucks that produce 500 horsepower or better.

 A lot of those entrants come from out of the town, said Fox.
 Some of them travel the circuit in the region which features these classes of trucks.

-Page 2 of 2 - There will be prize money for the top four finishers in each division and the top three will also receive trophies.
+There will be prize money for the top four finishers in each division and the top three will also receive trophies.